 - Rent-related fees.
 Colorado law does not limit the value of late fees as long as the terms are outlined clearly in the lease agreement.

 Housing Discrimination in Colorado

-- Refusing to rent to a protected class
+- Refusing to rent or sell on a bona fide offer

 Additional Landlord Tenant Regulations in Colorado